 - If you’re using laminated nature for play it’s limiting the sensory component of the activity.
 Children no longer get to feel the varied textures on nature; they’ll only feel a piece of smooth plastic.
 Don’t they touch enough plastic already?!

-- Usually when we include nature in any activity, we are encouraging children to discover, explore and connect with nature.
-We want children to be thinking about taking actions that are in the interests of protecting the natural world.
+- Usually when you include nature in any activity, you’re are encouraging children to discover, explore and connect with nature.
+You want children to be thinking about taking actions that are in the interests of protecting the natural world.
 Laminating nature sends the wrong message.

 - Finally, wouldn’t you agree that nature looks prettier without being encased in plastic?

-I understand, it lasts longer but there are plenty of ways to preserve nature that’s more environmentally friendly.
+It lasts longer, I get it, but there are plenty of ways to preserve nature that’s more environmentally friendly.

 Instead of laminating nature, preserve it naturally